 through IX of the By-laws of Autumn Wood at Hunter's Field Homeowners' Association.

-landscaping costs, website maintenance fees, management agent fees, security fees and a few licenses.
+landscaping costs, website maintenance fees, management agent fees, security fees, and a few license fees.

-In November, the budget for the association is sent to each homeowner with the detailed anticipated expenses and monthly association dues for the year.
-The association is a non-profit
+In November, the adopted budget for the Association is sent to each homeowner with the detailed anticipated expenses and monthly Association dues for the year.
+The Association is a

 In addition to monthly dues, there are other fees and fines which can be applied.
 Please note that there are real costs associated with things like after-the-fact architectural

-approvals, recording and replacing a lost pool key card, and warning letters for CC&R violations.
+approvals, recording and replacing a lost pool key card, and warning letters for non-compliance.
 Currently: